hashicorp/consul/website/source/api/kv.html.md

   that does not include the acquire parameter will proceed normally even if another session has locked the key.**

-    For an example of how to use the lock feature, see the [Leader Election Guide] (/docs/guides/leader-election.html).
+  For an example of how to use the lock feature, see the [Leader Election Guide](/docs/guides/leader-election.html).

-- `release` `(string: "")` - Specifies to use a lock release operation.
+* `release` `(string: "")` - Specifies to use a lock release operation.
 This is useful when paired with `?acquire=` as it allows clients to yield a lock.
 This will leave the `LockIndex` unmodified but will clear the associated `Session` of the key.
 The key must be held by this session to be unlocked.